On Optimality of CSS Codes for Transversal $T$: Introduction

 In this paper, we take steps towards systematically understanding the construction of general stabilizer codes that support physical transversal $T$ and $T^{\dagger}$ gates as logical operators, and then discuss extensions to transversal finer angle $Z$-rotations.
 We also briefly discuss a general method to analyze other diagonal gates that have an efficient representation using symmetric matrices over rings of integers~\cite{Rengaswamy-pra19} (see Section~\ref{sec:general_QFD}), which we refer to as \emph{Quadratic Form Diagonal} (QFD) gates.
 These form a subgroup of all diagonal gates in the Clifford hierarchy which were characterized earlier by Cui et al.~\cite{Cui-physreva17}.
 We have shown that all $1$- and $2$-local diagonal gates in the Clifford hierarchy are QFD gates~\cite{Rengaswamy-pra19}.
 Fault-tolerance makes it natural to partition the physical qubits into small groups and employ ``generalized'' transversal gates that split into operations on these individual groups.
 Indeed, such a scheme has been recently explored by Jochym-O'Connor et al.~\cite{JochymOconnor-prx17}, and can be used to construct a universal set of fault-tolerant gates~\cite{JochymOconnor-prl14}.
 In fact, they showed that if we allow the partition to change during computation, then we can obtain a universal set of logical gates through transversal operations alone.
+More precisely, on a concatenated code, where the (fixed) partition decides which is the inner code and which is the outer code, a transversal operation on the outer code can be effectively used to realize the operation fault-tolerantly on the overall concatenated code, although the overall operation is not transversal.
 Therefore, our general approach to analyze QFD gates allows one to investigate codes that support transversal $1$- and $2$-local diagonal gates, on a partition of qubits into groups of at most two.
 This paper is a proof-of-concept for the important case of $Z$-rotations.

 Several works have studied the problem of realizing non-trivial logical operators via physical $Z$-rotations~\cite{Bravyi-pra12,Haah-quantum17b,Campbell-pra17,Campbell-prl17,Vuillot-arxiv19}.
 These works approach this problem by restricting themselves to \emph{Calderbank-Shor-Steane (CSS)} codes and then examining the action of these gates on the basis states of these codes.
 When a $\pi/2^{\ell}$ $Z$-rotation gate